zchen15/SURF/README.md

 To answer this question, the trio monitored the pulsation of Cassiopea upside-down jellyfish during their night and day phases via timelapse imaging.
 Provided are the raw data acquired by the researchers.

 The task is the following:
-1. Download timelapse
+1. Download timelapse data
 2. Measure the pulsations of the jellyfish via image analysis and obtain time traces of the pulsatile activity
-3. Plot the time traces and obtain
+3. Plot the time traces and note on any irregularities
-4.
-5.
+4. Calculate the interpulse times for each jellyfish during night and day phases
+5. Plot the distribution of interpulse times for each jellyfish via histogram and ecdf

+Finally, use frequentist or bayesian methods to determine if jellyfish really do sleep in the provided datasets.

 ## Collaboration
 Please adhere to the caltech honor code when completing these exercises.
 Your responses are to be your own original work.
 No collaboration is allowed.